pamsfwang/Psych45/WWW/syllabus/index.rst

                                                                                                             - *Inside Out* @ 7PM
           - What do we remember?

 May 5     Semantic memory and statistical learning   Review relevant sections of Ch.
-7
+7                      MiA #3: Semantic memory

           - *Lecturer: Ian Ballard*